TheMoirs/BTM/replit.md

 ### Features
 - **Teams Management**: Add individually or bulk import via Excel.
 Supports inline editing and "Edit All" mode for bulk updates.
 Division changes are prevented once a team has any matches.
 - **Matches Management & Reporting**: View, edit, track matches.
 Generate PDF reports grouped by stage.
 Edit All mode with keyboard navigation for efficient score entry.
-- **Results Summary & Reports**: View team statistics and match results grouped by Stage, then Division.
+- **Results Summary & Reports**: View team statistics and match results.
+The detailed results table can be filtered by stage.
+The Summary dialog always shows all stages grouped by Stage → Division, providing a complete tournament overview regardless of filter settings.
 PDF reports include tournament name and timestamp.
 - **Read-Only Mode (View-Only Sharing)**: Generate shareable URLs (`?view=readonly&tournament={id}`) for public viewing without editing controls.
 Auto-opens Results Summary in read-only mode.

 ## Recent Changes

+### Results Summary Stage Grouping (November 2025)
+Enhanced Results Summary dialog to provide a complete tournament overview:
+- Summary dialog now always shows all stages grouped by Stage → Division, regardless of stage filter setting
+- The detailed results table can be filtered to show specific stages (Initial, Quarter-Finals, Semi-Finals, Finals)
+- The Summary dialog displays all available stages to give users a complete view of the tournament
+- Dialog title updated to "Team Summary Statistics - All Stages" for clarity
+- Summary PDF report also shows all stages with title updated accordingly
+- This separation allows users to filter the detailed view while maintaining a comprehensive summary

 ### Match Completion Rule Update (November 2025)
 Changed match completion logic to be more flexible and user-friendly: